Canadian divers Citrini-Beaulieu, Abel win silver in three-metre springboard

 Shi Tingmao and Chang Yani captured China’s ninth straight world title in the event.
 The pair led from the first round and produced an almost-perfect forward 2-1/2 somersaults, one twist pike in the fifth for a total of 333.30 points.

+While Abel knew a medal was possible, she didn’t put undue pressure on Citrini-Beaulieu, who was making her world championship debut.

+“We didn’t put the standard too high, we just wanted to do great, like we were doing in practice,” Able said.
+“We were in control of everything.”

-It brought Shi her sixth gold medal in diving at the worlds and her fourth in this event.
+Shi claimed her sixth gold medal in diving at the worlds and her fourth in this event.

+“First of all, I feel really happy we won this gold medal, and then I would like to mention that my partner is only 15 and (this) was her first (worlds), so I feel very happy for her,” Shi said.

 Kristina Ilinykh and Nadezhda Bazhina won the bronze for Russia, its first of the championships and sixth medal overall.